TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.insights.migration/classic-iaas-deprecation-informational.md

 ## **Recommended Steps**

-You should start planning the migration of your existing Classic IaaS VMs from ASM to ARM using our [platform supported migration](https://docs.microsoft.com/azure/virtual-machines/windows/migration-classic-resource-manager-overview).
+You should start planning the migration of your existing Classic IaaS VMs from ASM to ARM today.
+For more information please see our [classic IaaS VM deprecation](https://aka.ms/classic-vm-deprecation) documentation.

 ## **Recommended Documents**